Texas Legislator Moves to Impeach Judge Sharon Keller Over Execution of Prisoner

 For the full story, click here.

-6 Responses to “Texas Legislator Moves to Impeach Judge Sharon Keller Over Execution of Prisoner”
+6 thoughts on “Texas Legislator Moves to Impeach Judge Sharon Keller Over Execution of Prisoner”

 “Nothing brings out the lower traits of human nature like office-seeking.
 Men of good character and impulses are betrayed by it into all sorts of meanness.”